 The first Skeleton model consists of just surfaces and finished product design consisting solid steel plates as components.

-So, how to introduce ANYS Mechanical to this steel structure design?
+So, how to introduce Ansys Mechanical to this steel structure design?

 Here is how, step by step.

-- Ansys licenses required: Geometry Interface for Creo Parametic
+- Ansys licenses required: Geometry Interface for Creo Parametric

 - Preinstalled software: Creo Parametric and Ansys Mechanical

 From Windows 10 start menu, select CAD Configuration Manager 2021 R1 and run it using Administrator privileges.
 Select Creo Parametric Workbench Associative Interface and continue with Next.
 Indicate the location of Creo Parametric installation and select “Configure Selected CAD Interfaces.